 - Find the monolayer value (where a product is most stable)

-Keep current Knowledge Base articles from METER Food
+Keep current on knowledge base articles from METER Food

 Isotherms: the Holy Grail of formulation

 A moisture sorption isotherm is a graph showing how water activity (aw) changes as water is adsorbed into and desorbed from a product held at constant temperature.
 This relationship is complex and unique for each product.
 Water activity almost always increases as moisture content increases, but the relationship is not linear.
 In fact, moisture sorption isotherms are S-shaped (sigmoidal) for most foods and J-shaped for foods that contain crystalline materials or high-fat content.